Albenga

 Albenga (Arbenga; Albingaunum) is a city and comune situated on the Gulf of Genoa on the Italian Riviera in the Province of Savona in Liguria, northern Italy.

 Albenga has the nickname of city of a hundred spires.
 The economy is mostly based on tourism, local commerce and agriculture.

 Albenga has six hamlets: Lusignano, San Fedele, Campochiesa, Leca, Bastia, Salea.

-The name
+Name

 The name of Albenga comes from the Latin Albíngaunum that comes from Album Ingaunum, that it means the capital city + genitive plural in -um.
 The ethnonym Ingauni (Ingauners) consists of Indo-European origin, and a name of Gaulish-ligurian land.
 Album comes from "alb o alp" an ancient pre-Indo-European (rock, hill), often erroneously associated to "album" a Latin word meaning white or clear.
 The first name was Album Ingaunum, but when it was conquered by the Romans, the name became Albingaunum; after the Roman Empire the name became Albinauno and near the 1000 became Albingano.
 Only in the 14th century the name has become Albenga.